OTAC Frequently Asked Questions

 YES!
 If you are transferring from another affiliated state association, OTAC will accept your membership for the remainder of the fiscal year.
 Please email email@example.com for more information.
 You will be required to provide a letter from the President or Membership Chair of the affiliated state association that includes your membership type and when your membership expires.

 Membership cards to download are located in your member profile.
 Receipts of purchase of membership are sent via email.
 If you have other questions please contact firstname.lastname@example.org.

 Yes!
-The OTAC Annual Conference is typically a two-day even held in person in mid October.
+The OTAC Annual Conference is typically an in-person two-day even held in person in mid October.
 For 2020 and 2021 OTAC held virtual conferences that were a great success!
-Moving forward OTAC will provide a hybrid (combination in person and virtual) event to allow for increased accessibility and networking opportunities.
-The conference provides exceptional continuing education sessions, fun networking and social activities, an exhibitor expo, and our annual business meeting.
-Stay tuned for the exciting plans for our 2022 Conference!
+The 2022 conference was held at the beautiful PACE Center (Performing Arts Center) in Parker, Colorado and had the largest attendance in current OTAC records!
+The 2023 OTAC conference "Cultivate" will also be held at the PACE Center on October 13-14th.
+The conference provides exceptional continuing education sessions, networking and social activities, an exhibitor expo, and loads of fun!
+Conference and other event information can be found under the "Engage" tab on the website.